q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 Val Loss: 4674.9309 Val Accuracy: 53.4%
 ```

-It is quite clear that model is progressing slowly.
+It is quite clear that the model is progressing slowly.
 And 22nd epoch is:-

 ```
 Epoch: 22: